Learn More About

 Aftercare can take place in a variety of different ways, depending on the individual’s unique needs.
 In some cases, attending recovery meetings once a week gets the job done.
 In other situations, a step-down form of treatment is more necessary.
 Together, we’ll create an aftercare plan that’ll target relapse prevention.

-There are many different options when it comes to aftercare.
 Some of the main options include:

 - Outpatient treatment: Outpatient treatment is the level of care with the most flexibility.
 Members will travel to our recovery center for treatment with the ability to return home after.
 If you have responsibilities outside of treatment such as work or taking care of a child, then outpatient treatment may serve your needs best.
 In standard outpatient programs, recovering individuals can create a treatment schedule that works for them.
 Together with our team, our clients can develop a personalized relapse prevention plan that suits them.
 This can mean attending treatment sessions once a week or it can mean going daily.